 coal seam gas

 Clean Technology Fund (World Bank)

-distributed energy resources, such as PV photo voltaic solar and wind
+distributed energy resources, such as solar photovoltaic (PV) or wind power

 development finance institution